Death of Caroline Byrne: Post-appeal

 Wood left Australia after his release from prison and spent time in the United States and Britain.
 In 2014 he brought defamation actions against the Sydney radio stations 2GB and 2UE, Channel Seven Sydney and The Daily Telegraph which were all settled out of court in his favour for undisclosed sums.

 In 2016 Wood sued the state of New South Wales for millions of dollars plus costs for malicious prosecution and wrongful imprisonment, based on a number of grounds including a "hopelessly corrupted" and "ridiculous" police case against him.
-In a witness statement filed as part of his lawsuit against the state, Wood said that during his three years in Goulburn Jail he lived in constant fear of guards who dished out "therapy" and was king-hit, a term now known as Coward Punch (a term widely used in Australia, meaning a very hard punch, usually delivered to the back of the head, that is unexpected) and knocked unconscious in the prison yard by an infamous rapist and killer.
+In a witness statement filed as part of his lawsuit against the state, Wood said that during his three years in Goulburn Jail he lived in constant fear of guards who dished out "therapy" and was king-hit, (a sucker punch) and knocked unconscious in the prison yard by an infamous rapist and killer.
 The suit was dismissed on 10 August 2018, with Wood receiving no compensation.